Nitin-Yadav-developer/MovieTicketBookingSystem/README.md

-# To Get this project dm me here https://t.me/+jmiu8NOkjRthMGQ1
+# T To get this project or want a custom one made, DM me here. https://t.me/+jmiu8NOkjRthMGQ1
 # Movie Ticket Booking System
   A comprehensive web-based movie ticket booking platform built with Java EE, offering a seamless cinema ticketing experience.
   A web-based application that allows users to browse movies and book tickets online.
 Built with Java Servlets, JSP, and MySQL.